easypropertylistings/epl-xml-csv-listing-import/readme.txt

 == Change log ==

-= 2.0 June 3, 2019 =
+= 2.0 July 18, 2019 =

-* New: Ability to select and override importer fields,
+* New: Select and override importer fields.
+* New: Filter epl_wpimport_skip_fields allowing record skipping of specific fields when importer is set to update everything.
+This allows you to use the featured listing system in EPL with imported data and by default will not update property_featured, property_year_built, property_owner custom fields.
+* Tweak: WP All Import rapid-addon updated to 1.1.1